Coronavirus spikes with 3,286 more cases, 64 more deaths

 National data

-No. 12 Georgia added 5.
-Washington, which was the original epicenter in the United States, is in 20th place, rising past North Carolina, with an increase of 6.
+No. 12 Georgia added 40.
+Washington, which was the original epicenter in the United States, is in 20th place, with an increase of 8.

 One week ago Tuesday in the United States, there were 119,139, two weeks ago there were 114,148, three weeks ago there were 108,299, four weeks ago 100,800, five weeks ago 93,750, six weeks ago 83,920, seven weeks ago 72,450, eight weeks ago 59,418, nine weeks ago 45,641, 10 weeks ago 30,156, 11 weeks ago 15,561, 12 weeks ago 5,161, 13 weeks ago 957, 12 weeks ago 121, 15 weeks ago 30, 16 weeks ago 9, 17 weeks ago 0.